mesosphere/dcos-docs-site/pages/services/hdfs/2.0.4-2.6.0-cdh5.11.0/install/index.md

 # Configuration Options

 The following describes the most commonly used features of DC/OS Apache Cassandra and how to configure them via the DC/OS CLI and the DC/OS GUI.
 There are two methods of configuring a HDFS cluster.
 The configuration may be specified using a JSON file during installation via the DC/OS command line (See the Installation section) or via modification to the Service Scheduler’s DC/OS environment at runtime (See the Configuration Update section).

-Note that some configuration options may only be specified at installation time.
+<p class="message--note"><strong>NOTE: </strong>Some configuration options may only be specified at installation time.</p>

 ## Service Configuration